HoudiniGraphql/houdini/README.md

 Subscriptions in houdini are handled with the `subscription` function exported by your runtime.
 This function takes a tagged document, and returns a store with the most recent value returned by the server.
 Keep in mind that houdini will keep the cache (and any subscribing components) up to date as new data is encountered.

+It's worth mentioning that you can use the same fragments described in the [mutation section](#mutations) in order to update houdini's cache with the response from a subscription.

-Here is an example from the demo todo list:
+Here is an example of a simple subscription from the example application included in this repo:

 ```svelte
 <script lang="ts">